ao-labs-123/context-aware-inference-engine/docs/en/stage2_design.md

 	•	Significant reduction of misinterpretation
 	•	More faithful understanding of user intent
 	•	Applicability to high-stakes domains such as healthcare, legal consultation, and fraud prevention

-# Reference Implementation (Python)

-## Overview
-This module implements Stage 2, which prevents premature interpretation when a sentence contains an omitted or ambiguous subject.

-Instead of inferring the most likely meaning, the system:

-	•	detects ambiguity,
-	•	defers interpretation,
-	•	and asks a minimal clarification question.

 ## Core Concepts